-We pay to subscribe to the NETpositive Futures, a Supplier Engagement Tool which was specially developed to support sustainable procurement by universities, but which has been adapted to enable universities to also meet their obligations on slavery and human trafficking.
+We pay to subscribe to the NETpositive Futures, a Supplier Engagement Tool which, amongst other things, enables us to meet our obligations on slavery and human trafficking.
 Having access to relevant information about our suppliers via this Tool more fully informs our decisions about the suppliers we do business with.